 This scholarship is available for international students who are classified as sophomores, juniors, or seniors in their academic program at Mississippi College.
 Students may apply through the Office of Global Education only, and awards anywhere from $1000 to $5000 per year are given based on evaluation of GPA, involvement and leadership activities, and a personal essay.
 Evaluation will be made by the International Student Scholarship Committee.

-The merit-based scholarship application may be submitted twice a year.
-Students who started academic study at Mississippi College during the fall semester must submit applications before July 15 of the following year, and students who started academic study at Mississippi College during the spring semester, must submit applications the end of November with GPA pending.
-Again, applications must be submitted after two semesters of academic study.
+The merit-based scholarship application may be submitted once a year.
+Students who started academic study at Mississippi College during the fall semester must submit applications before July 15 of the following year.
+Applications must be submitted after at least two semesters of academic study.
 If an application is not submitted, then that student will NOT receive ANY form of financial aid ( i.e. merit-based scholarship) from Mississippi College or the Office of Global Education after their first two semesters of academic study.

 *Please note that academic study does not include any time spent in the Intensive English Program.

 The deadline to submit the Merit-Based Scholarship Application for those students who started academic study in the Fall, 2014 semester is July 15, 2015.
 Applications turned in after the deadline of July 15, 2015 will not be considered.
 Incomplete scholarship applications will also not be considered.
 Remember!
 If an application is not submitted, then no scholarship will be rewarded.

 All scholarship applications must be submitted to this address:

 Clinton, MS 39056

 The applicant must complete the application form completely and honestly.
 Examples of involvement and leadership activities are as follows: